 Why is biodiversity so important? - Kim Preshoff.
 What is Biodiversity?
 Why Conserve Biodiversity?
 We are learning more every day about the answers to this question, which has moved closer to the forefront of our collective psyche as new environmental challenges emerge.

 Biodiversity is the incredible, dizzying variety of life that surrounds us, including all of the earth’s plants, animals, their habitats, and the natural processes that they are a part of.
 It has become clear that biodiversity is the cornerstone of our existence on Earth.
 It is also important to conserve biodiversity for the sake of our own curiosity and aesthetic appreciation.
 Colorado’s mountains are spectacular, but what would they be without our splendid variety of wildlife and wildflowers?
 Colorado is full of biodiversity wonders, many of which are unique to our state.
 Medicines originating from wild species, including penicillin, aspirin, taxol, and quinine, have saved millions of lives and alleviated tremendous suffering.
 40% of all prescriptions are for medicines that originated from plants and animals.
-Biodiversity.
-What is biodiversity and why is it important?

 It can be studied on many levels.
 At the highest level, you can look at all the different species on the entire Earth.
 On a much smaller scale, you can study biodiversity within a pond ecosystem or a neighborhood park.
 Identifying and understanding the relationships between all the life on Earth are some of the greatest challenges in science.
 Most people recognize biodiversity by species.
 Biodiversity at a Glance Let’s look at the species biodiversity within a local pond.
 Think you’re done?
 Biodiversity.
 Biodiversity – Key To Ecosystem Health.
 22 February 2000 by Kate Melville It has long been known that a diversity of plants and animals can be a good indicator of a healthy ecosystem.

 New analysis by ecologists at UC Santa Cruz demonstrates that even higher levels of biological diversity are necessary to maintain ecosystem health in larger landscapes over long periods of time.
 Think of it as patches on a quilt, says Erika Zavaleta, UCSC associate professor of environmental studies.
 Each patch may be a diverse habitat of plants, animals, and insects but it is equally important that the landscape “quilt” is made up of a diversity of patches that are different from each other.
 "A mix of meadows, young forest, old forest and shrub lands, for example, might provide more benefits than a landscape of continuous young forest, even if that young forest itself has high biodiversity," Zavaleta said.
 Lead author Jae R. Tilman – also a co-author – created 168 plots nine meters square and planted them with randomized combinations of perennial grassland species.
 Bioindicators.